getappmap/appmap-js/docs/reference/appmap-client-cli.md

         --openapi-version   info/version field of the OpenAPI document
 ```

-Use this command to generate OpenAPI documentation from all AppMaps in a directory
+Use this command to generate OpenAPI documentation from all AppMap Data in a directory
 (recursively explored).

 `openapi` ships with a default `yml` template but you can use a custom template if